wandb/docs/docs/guides/launch/setup-launch-kubernetes.md

 :::note
-To install Helm and apply a Helm chart, you need `kubectl` access to the cluster with sufficient permissions to create, update, and delete Kubernetes resources.
+To install Helm and apply or upgrade W&B's Launch agent Helm chart, you need `kubectl` access to the cluster with sufficient permissions to create, update, and delete Kubernetes resources.
 Typically, a user with cluster-admin or a custom role with equivalent permissions is required.
 :::